-During the Fall 2020 semester, the NEIU Libraries will be adjusting services, policies, and procedures to meet the requirements of state, city, and university COVID-19 phased reopening plans.
+During the 2020-2021 Academic Year, the NEIU Libraries will be adjusting services, policies, and procedures to meet the requirements of state, city, and university COVID-19 phased reopening plans.
 Not all services that are normally provided will be available during the pandemic period, and the health and safety of library staff and visitors are our primary concern in this operating plan, but we're still here for you!

-Designated areas in the Ronald Williams Library will now be available for use, providing quiet study space with access to WiFi, copiers, B/W and color printers, scanners, and 33 study spaces (8 computers and 25 socially distanced study tables) on the 1st Floor of the Main Library, Monday - Friday, 10am - 4pm (advance reservation required).
+Designated areas in the Ronald Williams Library will now be available for use, providing quiet study space with access to WiFi, copiers, B/W and color printers, scanners, and 33 study spaces (8 computers and 25 socially distanced study tables) on the 1st Floor of the Main Library, Monday - Friday, 10am - 4pm and Saturday, 10am - 2 pm (advance reservation required).

 We've removed some furniture and computers so that you can study and still maintain six feet of physical distance from others.

 To request a quiet study space, please complete a Main Library Study Space Request Form to reserve a date and time.
-Only students currently registered for Fall 2020 classes may reserve a two-hour block for use of the library.
+Only students currently registered for classes may reserve a two-hour block for use of the library.
+Individuals are limited to 2 two-hour blocks per day (4 hours total).
 Please note that there is a maximum limit of 33 students at a time.
 You'll need to submit a separate request form for each date/time you want access to a study space, and you will receive a confirmation for each accepted request.

 If you would like to request a semi-quiet study space, you may do so in the Student Union.
 Please complete a Student Union Study Space Request Form to reserve a date and time.
 You'll need to submit a separate request form for each date/time you want access to a study space, and you will receive a confirmation for each accepted request.